willcl-ark/bitcoin/CONTRIBUTING.md

 Getting Started
 ---------------

+> [!IMPORTANT]
+> New contributors must be **vouched for** before opening issues or pull requests.
+> If you are new, open a [GitHub Discussion](https://github.com/bitcoin/bitcoin/discussions)
+> to introduce yourself and request to be vouched.
+A collaborator can then
+> vouch for you by commenting `vouch` in the discussion.
+Once vouched, you can
+> open issues and pull requests as normal.
+Bots and collaborators with write
+> access bypass this requirement.

 New contributors are very welcome and needed.

 Reviewing and testing is highly valued and the most effective way you can contribute